Horizons

 Packing List

 Campers should dress for the weather as they will spend lots of time outdoors.
 Please label all belongings and refer to our Lost & Found policy if an item turns up missing during your child’s session.
-T-shirts, shorts, hard-soled shoes (sneakers), and a warm layer are essential.
-In addition, please be sure your camper packs the following each day:
+T-shirts, shorts, sneakers, and a warm layer are essential.
+Crocs are not appropriate footwear for many camp activities, including trips and overnights.
+Please be sure your camper packs the following each day:

 In backpack or tote bag: